Home Expeditions What to Expect on an Expedition Cruise

 The silence of the landscape itself

 Antarctica has no ambient noise.
 No traffic, no aircraft, no human infrastructure of any kind.
 When the Zodiac engine is cut in a sheltered bay and the expedition leader signals quiet, the silence is absolute — occasionally broken by the crack of a calving glacier, the exhalation of a surfacing seal, or the distant call of a petrel.
-Passengers consistently describe this silence as one of the most unexpected and most affecting aspects of the experience.
-It is the quality most impossible to replicate and most difficult to describe after the fact.
+Passengers consistently describe this silence as one of the most unexpected and most affecting aspects of the entire experience.

 The Reality

-The light — especially at what the clock calls midnight
+The light at what the clock calls midnight

-In high Antarctic summer, the sun barely dips below the horizon — the light at 11pm has a quality that no other environment produces.
-Low-angle golden light on white ice and dark water, the landscape essentially unphotographable in conventional terms because no photograph can capture the full 360-degree panorama or the quality of the air.
-Passengers who have the discipline to be on deck at midnight rather than in their cabin are consistently among those who describe the voyage most effusively.
+In high Antarctic summer, the sun barely dips below the horizon.
+The light at 11pm has a quality no other environment produces — low-angle golden light on white ice and dark water, essentially unphotographable in conventional terms because no photograph can capture the full 360-degree panorama or the quality of the air.
+Passengers who are on deck at midnight rather than in their cabin are consistently among those who describe the voyage most effusively.

 Food and Dining